 I must say, I guess I understand the interest in cooking a pizza on a grill.
 It is really just the easiest, least expensive way to have your own wood-fired pizza oven.

 When I was a kid my Sicilian grandparents had an outside kitchen.
 They had lots of people over all the time, so it totally made sense to have an outside kitchen.
 I bring it up though, because they had a pizza oven out there, along with the other normal kitchen stuff.
 Well, I assume it was a pizza oven…I don’t think I ever actually saw them use it.
 As I remember it they mostly just made spaghetti, chicken cutlets, and barbequed steak (they lived in Brazil for a long time).

 Well, my point was that it must have sounded like a great idea when they put in that huge pizza oven, but if that is something you have longed for maybe you should just try converting your grill.
 Way less money and work, and it’s portable!

 So, if you have the apparently somewhat common urge to cook pizza on your BBQ maybe you should get one of these!
 If you’re interested click here to go its listing on Amazon.
-They also have a video of how to use it that I found informative.
+They also have a video of how to use it posted there that I found very informative.

 Update: Make sure to check out Part III of my Best Charcoal Reviews Series.
 It focuses on more down to earth, everyday BBQ that hit the mark for me.
 My favorite Grill, that I actually own 2 of is on this list!
 Don’t miss out!
 You can also check our Part I, which is my review of the BLZ-4-CHAR…Blaze 32″ High End Life time guaranteed Charcoal Grill.

 As always, if you have any questions, comments, or suggestions please comment below.
 I would love to hear from you!